ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-01_Getting-Setup/02-Getting-Setup-On-Mac.md

     ```

 ## Install Android Studio
-We won't be using Android Studio but installing it gives us features we need to debug our app.
+We won't be using Android Studio but to get the features we need to debug our app, you still need to install it and run the app once.

 1. Go to this page: https://developer.android.com/studio  and click the link to "Download Android Studio,"  accept the terms and conditions, and download the installer.